VATSALVARSHNEY108/B.O.I.-MARK-2/docs/LETTER_WRITING_FEATURE.md

 # Letter Writing Feature

 ## Overview
-The VATSAL AI Assistant now includes an intelligent letter writing feature that can generate various types of formal and informal letters based on natural language commands.
+The BOI (Barely Obeys Instructions) Assistant now includes an intelligent letter writing feature that can generate various types of formal and informal letters based on natural language commands.

 ## Features